trt-pos/fxml2java/README.md

 </plugin>
 ```

-Note: Limitations of the original implementation that are still present, the fxml2java processor
+Note 1: Limitations of the original implementation that are still present, the fxml2java processor
 needs access to the classes you are using in your FXML files.
-This means that you, for example, use
+This means that if you, for example, use
 the IconButton class included in the TRT framework, you need to add the dependency to the
 annotationProcessorPaths as we do in the example above.

 Note 2: The javafx-controls are included in the annotation processor, so you don't need to add them to the
 annotationProcessorPaths.